Rajouria

 Rajouria, named after the Rajouri district in the Indian province of Jammu and Kashmir, is an extinct raoellid artiodactyl from the middle-upper Eocene (early Lutetian).
 There is only a single species of Rajouria, Rajouria gunnelli, which is named after Dr. Greg Gunnell.
 Rajouria is known from relatively little remains, with only mandibular and maxillary fragments with their respective teeth being preserved.
+Rajouria is the newest member of Raoellidae, having been named in 2021.

 Discovery

-Rajouria was discovered near the town of Aiji in the East-Aiji 2 locality of Kashmir.
+Rajouria was discovered in 2021 near the town of Aiji in the East-Aiji 2 locality of Kashmir.
 The initial remains of Rajouria were all found in proximity to each other and are the only remains assigned to Rajouria.

 Classification

 When it was first discovered, Rajouria was placed within Raoellidae.
 Its position as a raoellid has remained stable, although it is not certain where exactly it is within Raoellidae.
 In the phylogenetic analysis of Raoellidae by Rana et al., Rajouria was placed as the most basal raoellid due to the presence of the paracone on lower molars and a relatively simple fourth premolar.
 However, Weppe et al. noted that, similar to Metkatius, Rajouria possessed somewhat lophodont molars that represented a transition in Raoellidae from the large lophs of Indohyus and Kunmunella to the extreme bunodonty of Khirtharia.
 Therefore Rajouria could also be an intermediate raoellid instead of the most basal member.